Waseem0912-coder/Introduction_to_Git/README.md

 #### 2. Create a New Branch:

-Checkout out the remote `dev` branch and then create a new branch from dev using the following command
+Checkout the remote `dev` branch and then create a new branch from dev using the following command:

 ```bash
 $ git checkout remotes/origin/dev